Internal Deadlines for Grant Applications

 It is recommended that complex proposals (i.e., involving non-CUNY personnel resulting in multiple consortium or subcontract arrangements; participation of foreign institutions; complicated budgets; etc.) be submitted at least 14 business days before a deadline.
-If a proposal includes cost-sharing by Queens College, the proposal must be approved by the provost, the chairperson and dean and vice chancellor for research.
-Voluntary cost-sharing is prohibited by federal guidelines and any cost-sharing that is not mandated by a sponsor will be approved only in rare instances.
+If a proposal includes cost-sharing by Queens College, the proposal must be approved by the Provost, the Chairperson and Dean and the University Provost for Research.
+Voluntary cost-sharing is prohibited by federal and CUNY guidelines and any cost-sharing that is not mandated by a sponsor will be approved only in exceptional instances.
 All cost-sharing proposals require at least 30 days of lead time for review.
 Signatures from the campus are required at least 15 days prior to a request from the vice chancellor.
 We strongly urge PIs to alert us well before the deadline if they require cost-sharing (e.g., waivers of indirect costs, matching funds, uncompensated released time).
 These proposals will be held to stringent review procedures.

 PIs are responsible for incorporating changes according to agency guidelines or college policy prior to submitting the proposal.

 Once the proposal is completed and chair and dean have signed off on internal approval, the proposal and budget cannot be changed.

 As always, ORSP will make a good-faith effort to submit late proposals before the deadline.
 However, priority will go to faculty who have submitted on or before the five-day deadline.